oss-generic/process/codingstandards/coding-standards-java.md

 e.g. `sortList_emptyList_exceptionThrown()` `getMember_memberNotFount_nullReturned`

+Third part or both second and third parts can be omitted depending on what's covered in the test.
+For example, the test method `sortList_emptyList()` will test `sortList()` method for all variations of the 'empty list' scenario and the test method `sortList()` will test the `sortList()` method for all scenarios.

 **6. Abbreviations and acronyms should not be uppercase when used as a (OR part of a) name.**